 - 1. Identify employees who will be subject to the exercise - 2.
 Create the themes and challenges of the 4 rooms - 3.
 Identify who will be responsible for the room challenge - 4.
-Book the 4 meeting rooms and make sure that in all there is a flipchart with plenty of paper.
-The meeting rooms should be close to each other
+Book the 4 meeting rooms and make sure that there is a flipchart with plenty of paper in all of them.
+The meeting rooms should be close to each other.